-The Employment Survey 2017 presents information on employment land & buildings on LDP employment & mixed use allocations, on the main existing industrial sites & on windfall sites consented since LDP adoption.
-Key elements of the results for 2017 are presented above.
-Further information is available in the Employment Survey Report 2017, https://www.pembrokeshire.gov.uk/adopted-local-development-plan/implementation-and-monitoring
+The Employment Survey 2018 presents information on employment land & buildings on LDP employment and mixed-use allocations, on the main existing industrial sites & on windfall sites consented since LDP adoption.
+Key elements of the results for 2018 are presented above.
+Further information is available in the Employment Survey Report 2018.

 There has been some progress towards delivery of the strategic employment sites.
 The target for 2021 is 75% delivery and there are triggers for further investigation if there has been no development at Blackbridge by 2018 and the three other sites by March 2017.
-There had been no development at Blackbrodge by 2018 and hence the trigger for further investigation has been activated.
-Similarly, there had been no development commenced at Trecwn by 2017 and hence the trigger for this site was activated during AMR 4.
+There had been no development at Blackbridge by 2018 and hence the trigger for further investigation has been activated.
+Similarly, there had been no development commenced at Trecwn by 2017 and hence the trigger for this site has also been activated.
 The Authority will continue to monitor uptake on these sites.

 At Blackbridge, Welsh Government & Pembrokeshire County Council sold their land holdings in this area to the development company Egnedol.
-Egnedol has submitted a planning application for a biomass facility (and other related development proposals) on the strategic site and additional land beyond the allocated area.
-This is a Development of National Significance (DNS), the application was refused in AMR period 6.
+Egnedol submitted a planning application for a biomass facility (and other related development proposals) on the strategic site and additional land beyond the allocated area.
+This was classified as a Development of National Significance (DNS) and hence was administered by the Planning Inspectorate.
+Welsh Ministers refused the application in AMR period 6.
 The allocated land at Blackbridge and some further land beyond its boundary is within the Haven Waterway Enterprise Zone.